-- Use DHCP click this radio button to enable the dynamic host configuration protocol (DHCP) for the device. - Not Use DHCP click this radio button to disable the dynamic host configuration protocol (DHCP) for this device. - IP Address specify an IP address for the device. - Subnet specify a subnet address for the device. - Gateway specify a network gateway. - Port specify a port to use for the device.
+- Use DHCP: Click this radio button to enable the dynamic host configuration protocol (DHCP) for the device. - Not Use DHCP: Click this radio button to disable the dynamic host configuration protocol (DHCP) for this device. - IP Address: Specify an IP address for the device. - Subnet: Specify a subnet address for the device. - Gateway: Specify a network gateway. - Port: Specify a port to use for the device.

-- Use click this radio button to use specific server settings. - Not use click this radio button to disable server settings. - IP Address specify an IP address for the BioStar server.

-- Time sync with Server check this box to synchronize the device time with the time maintained at the server. - Support 100 Base-T this option allows you to enable or disable a fast Ethernet connection for the device.
+- Use: Click this radio button to use specific server settings. - Not use: Click this radio button to disable server settings. - IP Address: Specify an IP address for the BioStar server. - Time sync with Server: Check this box to synchronize the device' time with the server.
+The device polls for a time change on the server every one hour and its time will be synchronized with the server when the device's time and the server's time differ by more than 5 seconds. - Support 100 Base-T: This option allows you to enable or disable a fast Ethernet connection for the device.
 When enabled, the device will detect the Ethernet network and automatically establish the best connection.
-If you do not enable this option, the device will attempt to establish a 10Base-T Ethernet connection. - Use click this radio button to enable the 100base-T connection for the device. - Not Use click this radio button to disable the 100base-T connection for the device.
+If you do not enable this option, the device will attempt to establish a 10Base-T Ethernet connection.

+- Use: Click this radio button to enable the 100base-T connection for - Not Use: Click this radio button to disable the 100base-T connection for the device.

-- Mode set the mode for a device connected via RS485 (Disable, Host, Slave, or PC Connection). - Baudrate set the baud rate for a device connected via RS485 (9600 to 115200).
+- Mode: Set the mode for a device connected via RS485 (Disable, Host, Slave, or PC Connection). - Baudrate: Set the baud rate for a device connected via RS485 (9600 to 115200).

-The Access Control tab allows you to customize entrance limit settings and default access groups, and T&A mode settings for a BioEntry Plus device.
+The Access Control tab allows you to customize entrance limit settings and default access groups, and T&A mode settings for a BioEntry Plus or BioEntry W device.

-- Timed APB (min) set the duration (in minutes) that a user will be unable to regain entry to an area via the device.
-Once a user has gained entry, the device will reject the user's card or fingerprint authorization for the time period specified here. - Option 1-4 click the checkbox to enable an entrance limit setting, and then specify the effective hours for the entrance limit.

-- Max Number of Entrance set the maximum number of entries allowed during the specified time limit. - Default Access Group Setting select a default access group to be applied to new users who have not been assigned to another access group.

-• Automatic T&A Mode Change
+- Timed APB (min): Set the duration (in minutes) that a user will be unable to regain entry to an area via the device.
+Once a user has gained entry, the device will reject the user's card or fingerprint authorization for the time period specified here. - Option 1-4: Click the checkbox to enable an entrance limit setting, and then specify the effective hours for the entrance limit. - Max Number of Entrance: Set the maximum number of entries allowed during the specified time limit. - Default Access Group Setting: Select a default access group to be applied to new users who have not been assigned to another access group. - Automatic T&A Mode Change - T&A Mode: Set the time and attendance mode for the device (Disable, Fixed In, Fixed Out, and Auto). - Fixed Entrance: When the "Auto" T&A mode is selected, specify when to allow entrance events by selecting a timezone (Always,

-- T&A Mode set the time and attendance mode for the device (Disable, Fixed In, Fixed Out, and Auto). - Fixed Entrance when the "Auto" T&A mode is selected, specify when to allow entrance events by selecting a timezone (Always, Disable, or custom timezone) in the drop-down list.
-For more information on creating a timezone, see section 3.6.1. - Fixed Exit Time when the "Auto" T&A mode is selected, specify when to allow exit events by selecting a timezone (Always, Disable, or custom timezone) in the drop-down list.
-For more information on creating a timezone, see section 3.6.1. - In Event Caption set a caption for check-in. - Out Event Caption set a caption for check-out.
+Disable, or custom timezone) in the drop-down list.
+For more information on creating a timezone, pleas see section 3.7.1.

+- Fixed Exit Time: When the "Auto" T&A mode is selected, specify when to allow exit events by selecting a timezone (Always, Disable, or custom timezone) in the drop-down list.
+For more information on creating a timezone, please see section 3.7.1. - In Event Caption: Set a caption for check-in. - Out Event Caption: Set a caption for check-out.

-The input tab lists input settings you have specified for a BioEntry Plus device.
+The input tab lists input settings you have specified for a BioEntry Plus or BioEntry W device.
 Buttons at the bottom of the tab allow you to add, modify, or delete input settings.
-To add or modify settings, you must specify them from the Input Setting window.
-For more information about configuring input settings, see section 3.9.3.2.
+To add or modify settings, you must specify them from the Input Setting dialog box.
+For more information about configuring input settings, see section 3.10.3.2.